MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ### Grouping Modules {#TutorialGroupingModules}

 A contour filter can be created based on our previously created network.
 To finalize the filter, add the modules `Arithmetic2` and `Morphology` to your workspace and connect the modules as shown below.
-Double-click the module `Arithmetic2` to open its panel.
+Double-click {{< mousebutton "left" >}} the module `Arithmetic2` to open its panel.
 Change the field *Function* of the module `Arithmetic2` to use the function *subtract* in the panel of the module.
 The contour filter is done now.
 You can inspect each processing step using the Output Inspector by clicking on the input and output connectors of the respective modules.
 The final results can be displayed using the viewer modules.
-If necessary, adjust the contrast by pressing the right mouse button and moving the cursor.
+If necessary, adjust the contrast by pressing the right arrow key and moving the cursor.

 ![Grouping modules](images/tutorials/basicmechanics/BM_17.png "Grouping modules")

 If you'd like to know more about specific modules, search for help.
-You can do this by right-clicking the module and select help, which offers an example network and further information about the selected module in particular.
+You can do this by right-clicking {{< mousebutton "right" >}} the module and select help, which offers an example network and further information about the selected module in particular.

 ![Module Help](images/tutorials/basicmechanics/BM_18.png "Module Help")

-To be able to better distinguish the image processing pipeline, you can encapsulate it in a group: Select the three modules, for example, by dragging a selection rectangle around them.
-Then right-click the selection to open the context menu and select {{< menuitem "Add to New Group" >}}.
+To be able to better distinguish the image processing pipeline, you can encapsulate it in a group: Select the three modules, for example by dragging a selection rectangle around them.
+Then right-click {{< mousebutton "right" >}} the selection to open the context menu and select {{< menuitem "Add to New Group" >}}.

 ![Add modules to new group](images/tutorials/basicmechanics/BM_19.png "Add to new group")